Lacrymology/states/uwsgi/doc/usage.rst

-:doc:`index`. :doc:`index` process the request (often to interpret :doc:`/python/doc/index`, :doc:`/php/doc/index` or Ruby code), after that, it returns HTML, write it to above socket, :doc:`/nginx/doc/index` reads it, does some another process (e.g. adding HTTP headers) then returns to user.
+:doc:`index`. :doc:`index` process the request (often to interpret :doc:`/python/doc/index`, :doc:`/php/doc/index` or Ruby code), after that, it returns HTML, write it to above socket, :doc:`/nginx/doc/index` reads it, does some another process (e.g. adding :ref:`glossary-HTTP` headers) then returns to user.

 Some following bits help correctly setting owner, permission for files:
   - both :doc:`/nginx/doc/index` worker process(es) and :doc:`index` worker